Three Creative Ways to Lower Your Retirement Taxes

 This is called “boots theory,” a term often attributed to English fantasy writer Sir Terry Pratchett in his series “Discworld.”

-The theory helps explain how paying more taxes and spending more time shopping for things like boots can be a hassle.
-Under boots theory, not only might you pay more taxes each year, you might also spend more time rummaging through your closet, which could be better spent enjoying yourself elsewhere.
+The theory helps explain how paying more taxes and spending more time shopping for such things as boots can be a hassle.
+Under boots theory, you might not only pay more taxes each year, but you might also spend more time rummaging through your closet, which could be better spent enjoying yourself elsewhere.

-Yet it’s important to note that, as the book’s author and some economic theorists point out, the theory can favor those wealthy enough to pick a boot at either price.
-Therefore you may find it easier to save by living in states with low sales tax, a state without sales tax, or states with sales tax holidays.
+Yet it’s important to note that, as the book’s author and some economic theorists point out, the theory can favor those wealthy enough to pick boots at either price.
+You might find it easier to save by living in states with low sales tax, a state without sales tax, or states with sales tax holidays.

 Living on a fixed income in retirement can be challenging for some.
-According to the U.S. Census Bureau, about 30% of older Americans may rely solely on Social Security.
-But that can be tough, especially in times of rising inflation.
+According to the National Institute on Retirement Security, about 40% of older Americans might rely solely on Social Security.
+That can be tough, especially in times of rising inflation.

 One way you can lower your tax bill is by sticking with tax-exempt investments.
 More specifically, federal and state-level instruments that don’t have an income threshold (more on that later).